fensals/Web_Scraping/README.md

 # Web-Scraping

-Web scraping
-1. This repository contains  web crawlers built in R and Python for extracting data from various websites.
+This repository contains  web crawlers i built in R and Python for extracting data from various websites.

-2. RVest in R and Beautiful Soup (Python)
-3. Websites scraped include: YellowPages, Eventbrite...
+The are:
+1. A web crawler built using rvest in R for extracting data from a single page from the Yellow pages website.
+2. A web crawler built using Beautiful Soup in Python for extracting data from a single page of the Yellow pages website
+3. A web crawler built using Beautiful Soup for extracting data from multiple pages of the Yellow pages website
+4. A web crawler built using rvest in R for extracting data from a each URL in a list event brite page URLs